Who really won the iconic feud between Bette Davis and Joan Crawford? | The Tylt

 Who really won the iconic feud between Bette Davis and Joan Crawford?

-Bette Davis and Joan Crawford's rivalry is one of the oldest and most famous in Hollywood history.
-"Feud: Bette and Joan" highlights the pair's rivalry during its most pivotal moment, when Davis and Crawford finally worked together on "What Ever Happened to Baby Jane?" in 1962.
-Ironically, the film focuses on a sister rivalry similar to Davis and Crawford's real-life feud—which was used as a marketing ploy for the film.
+Davis and Crawford's rivalry is one of the oldest and most iconic of all time.
+"Feud: Bette and Joan" will highlight the pair's rivalry during its most pivotal moment, when Davis and Crawford finally worked together on "What Ever Happened to Baby Jane?" in 1962.
+Ironically and iconically, the film focuses on a sister rivalry similar to Davis and Crawford's real-life feud—which was used as a marketing ploy for the film.

 "What Ever Happened to Baby Jane?" tells the story of former child star Baby Jane (played by Davis), whose star has faded into alcoholism and mental illness at old age.
 But her sister, Blanche Hudson (played by Crawford), became a thriving actress in her adult years.
 Jane's mental state switches into a violent version of Baby Jane, who holds her sister captive and tortures her.
 The now-classic film was definitely a hit in 1962, but the on-set rivalry that was played out on film is the stuff of legend.